 - 1. From the settings menu, press Vehicle.

-- 2. Press Splitgate.

-- 3. Press Power Splitgate
+- 2. Press Power Split gate

-- 4. You can switch the Open On Approach on or off on your touchscreen.
+- 3. You can switch the Open On Approach on or off on the touchscreen.

-Keyfob and Open on Approach Configuration
+Remote Control and Open on Approach Configuration

 You can set the remote control to open either the liftgate only or the liftgate and tailgate, through the touchscreen.